All Episodes

 We're going out of our way to protect it.

-We're going out of our way to do what we can to hold great and and responsible stewardship over it.
+We're going out of our way to do what we can to hold great and responsible stewardship over it.

 Oh, sure.

-Sure, but there's seven billion or six billion more people.
+Sure, but there's 6 billion more people.

-Uh well, you know, Paul.
+Well, you know, Paul.

-A million anything has an impact I would think.
+I would think.

 Yeah.